"Chinese street meals": Learn the way to make delicious pot-stickers two approaches 1

 2 inches ginger, peeled, halved lengthwise

-1 head garlic, unpeeled, halved lengthwise
+One head of garlic, unpeeled, halved lengthwise

-1 bunch scallions
+One bunch scallions

 2 Tbsp salt